NarrativeScience-old/delver/README.md

 # Development

-Setting up the development environment varies between python versions.
+Setting up the development environment does not vary between python versions.
 See the instructions below for more details on how to get up and running.
+We welcome pull requests on new features or fixes!

-These instructions assume the repo has been cloned locally and that the user is in the top-level
+Note that these instructions assume the repo has been cloned locally and that the user is in the top-level directory:
-directory:

 ```
 $ git clone https://github.com/NarrativeScience/delver.git
+$ cd delver
 ```

 ## Running Tests